As a part of Postman Tutorial – End to End, in this post, we will learn “How to send GET request with query params in the Postman tool.“

-In last post, we saw how can we send a GET request to list all users.
-It simply list all users.
-What if we want to list users based on some conditions?
+In the last post, we learned to get a list of all users but what if we want to list users based on some conditions?
 For E.g. List all users whose name is “John” or gender is “female” or both.
-I am trying to put a filter on result.
+I am trying to put a filter on the result.
 You can relate this with “WHERE” conditions in SQL.
 This is called the query parameters of an API.

 BaseURL + ResourceName + “?” + key1 = value1 + “&” + key 2 = value 2 ……

-Key will be params name and value will be param value.
+The Key will be params name and the value will be param value.
 Eg. Name is a key and “John” is its value.
 If we hit the above request in Postman directly we will get users with name as John and gender is female.
 But again I will repeat your API should support query parameters i.e. developer of API must have added those then only you can use those fields as criteria.

 - You will see a tab named “Params”.
 Click on that.

-- You can notice as soon as you start adding params, URI in Postman address bar is updating as above.
+You can notice as soon as you start adding params, URI in Postman address bar is updating as syntax described above.

-- You can see check mark prefix to params row.
-It means you have provided confirmation of use params in GET request.
-You just click on it.
-It will be unchecked and you can notice that params is removed from URI.
+You can see a checkbox prefix to params row.
+It means you have provided confirmation of use params in the GET request.
+You just click on it to uncheck.
+It will be unchecked and you can notice that param is removed from URI.

 If you have any doubt, feel free to comment below.